Gabriele Dragotto

 Princeton University

-gdragotto@princeton.edu
+[email protected]

-I am the 2023 Data X Postdoctoral Fellow at Princeton's Center for Statistics and Machine Learning and a Postdoctoral Research Associate at Princeton's Department of Operations Research and Financial Engineering, where I work with Bartolomeo Stellato and Jaime Fisac.
+I am Data X Postdoctoral Fellow at Princeton's Center for Statistics and Machine Learning and a Postdoctoral Research Associate at Princeton's Department of Operations Research and Financial Engineering.

 About Me.
-I hold a Ph.D. in Mathematics from Polytechnique Montreal, where I worked at the Canada Excellence Research Chair in Data Science for Real-Time Decision-Making with Andrea Lodi on my thesis “Mathematical Programming Games”.
+At Princeton, I work with Bartolomeo Stellato and Jaime Fisac.
+I hold a Ph.D. in Mathematics from Polytechnique Montreal, where I worked at the Canada Excellence Research Chair in Data Science for Real-Time Decision-Making on my thesis “Mathematical Programming Games”, supervised by Andrea Lodi.
 I also hold a B.Sc. in Engineering and Management from Politecnico di Torino, and I spent my Erasmus exchange at Tampere University of Technology.
 I was born (roughly) when this show was airing in Torino (Italy).
 I grew up in Trofarello, a small town in the urban area surrounding the Piedmontese capital.